cpslab-rutgers/auvkit/README.rst

 Future Work
 ########
+Currently, the following bullets are desired:

-Currently, we would like to add dynamic PID control to the library.
-We would also like to implement more sophisticated Kalman filters for localization techniques.
-Also, we would like to add an API for acoustic communication modems.
+- Add dynamic PID control to the library.
+- Implement more sophisticated Kalman filters for localization techniques.
+- Add an API for acoustic communication modems.
+- Add functionality to spin the CSV writing function to another process and terminate once the path ends.
+- Add database functionality instead of just using CSVs.
+The database could be query-able and backed up.
+- Add functionality to read from the camera and get data from it, and integrate with current structure of code.

-Unit tests are needed to be written.
+- Unit tests are needed to be written! :)

 Acknowledgements
 **********************